Everything to know about Flatfeet in children | Is it a cause of concern?

 Using the right insole in your shoes can significantly improve the functionality of Flatfeet and reduce pain.
 In recent times, with the development of 3D printing, customised insoles offer great support and comfort for people affected with flatfeet.
 The main thing to remember while choosing insoles is to opt for a low arch with maximum support.

 Even though arch support cannot treat flatfoot, it can help in reducing the symptoms associated with it.
-These are orthotic devices which are curated to provide support to flatfeet.
+These are orthotic devices that are curated to provide support to flatfeet.
 They can be designed according to the contours of your feet.

 Surgical treatment of flatfeet